tcm5343/cycl/README.md

 ## Contributing

-`cycl` is being actively developed, instructions to come as it becomes more stable.
+`cycl` is being actively developed, instructions will come as it becomes more stable.